Roger Garis: Career

 Garis briefly worked in law before beginning his writing career working for the Stratemeyer Syndicate.
 From 1930 to 1935, he wrote for the Evening News in Newark and occasionally wrote for Republican in Waterbury, Connecticut, as well as The New York Times Magazine.

 Garis published his Outboard Boys series in the 1930s and later published Never Take Candy From A Stranger and My Father Was Uncle Wiggily (1966).
 He also wrote the play The Pony Cart, which ran in London and New York in the late 1950s.

+After Garis moved from New York to Springfield, Massachusetts, he began publishing a weekly magazine, The Pioneer, in February 1949.
+Publication of the magazine was suspended in May 1949.

+In January 1965 Garis began working at WHYN-TV in Springfield.
+As a member of the writing and producing staff, he was primarily responsible for writing the Bozo and Admiral and Swabby weekday daytime programs.

 Garis' sister, Cleo F., also wrote a three-book series concurrently with his series.

 Personal life

-Garis married Adine Haviland in 1937, though the couple later divorced.
+Garis married Adine Haviland on October 23, 1937, in East Orange, New Jersey.
+She filed suit for divorce on June 30, 1938, and they later divorced.
 In 1941, he married Mabel Robinson Burns, with whom he had three children.
 The Garises' daughter, Leslie Garis, wrote a memoir about her family, House of Happy Endings, published by Farrar, Straus and Giroux in 2007.

 Garis dealt with mental health issues throughout his life.

 He died in Amherst, Massachusetts on October 3, 1967.